aarong/feedme-spec/README.md

 - The client must not transmit any messages referencing the feed.

-- If the server is complying with the specification, then the client may receive an `FeedAction` message referencing the feed.
-If the server is in compliance, then it transmitted the `FeedAction` message before it received the `FeedClose` message from the client.
+- If the server is complying with the specification, then the client may receive a `FeedAction` message referencing the feed, which was transmitted before the server received the `FeedClose` message from the client.
 If received, then the client must continue to treat the feed as `Closing`.

-- If the server is complying with the specification, then the client may receive a `FeedTermination` message referencing the feed.
-If the server is in compliance, then it transmitted the `FeedTermination` message before it received the `FeedClose` message from the client.
+- If the server is complying with the specification, then the client may receive a `FeedTermination` message referencing the feed, which was transmitted before the server received the `FeedClose` message from the client.
 If received, then the client must subsequently treat the feed as `Terminated`.

 - If the server is complying with the specification, then the client may receive a `FeedCloseResponse` message referencing the feed.
 Once received, the client